SEX W/ A NEWBORN IN THE ROOM: THE LOWDOWN

-Ahhhh sex with a newborn.
+You recently gave birth.
+What happens with your sex life now?
 We know.
 You have SO MANY Qs on this one.
 Same.
 Let’s dig in with Sexologist Lauren White.

 How long after giving birth can you have penetrative sex?

-There is this fabled 6-week window that gets bandied about as THE post-partum moment when your body is probably better prepared for penetration, BUT this is so individual.
-You may not feel healed by 6 weeks, or you simply may feel too dry and disinterested – the powerful combo of increased prolactin from breastfeeding and pure exhaustion makes not for lots of juices flowing!
+There is this fabled six-week window that gets bandied about as THE postpartum moment when your body is probably better prepared for penetration, BUT this is so individual.
+You may not feel healed by six weeks, or you simply may feel too dry and disinterested—the powerful combo of increased prolactin from breast/chestfeeding and pure exhaustion makes not for lots of juices flowing!
 The truth is that you are ready to have penetrative sex when your heart and body decide you are ready and, regardless of what type of birth you had, go slow!
-Also, fun fact, if you have a male partner, he will experience a testosterone drop in the first 2 weeks of the baby’s life, so sex will probably be a low priority for him too (Saxbe et al.). #designedbynature
+Also, fun fact, if you have a male partner, he will experience a testosterone drop in the first two weeks of the baby’s life, so sex will probably be a low priority for him too.(1) #designedbynature

 There really is no prescribed time to engage sexually.
 If you feel arousal in your body sooner, that is completely normal!
-After a long, un-libidinous pregnancy the second time, I woke to an orgasm 3 days after giving birth. #goodmorning.
 Sometimes what is repressed by pregnancy will rebound when the baby arrives, so be open to the possibility that you’ll be met with a little sexual interest when your body is a little lighter after carrying baby and its placenta.

 Can you have sex with the baby in the room?
 Is that weird?

-You can have sex with your bebe in the room when you remind yourself that they not only don’t have any idea what is happening, but they will never remember it.
+You can have sex with your bebe in the room when you remind yourself that not only do they have no idea what is happening, but they will never remember it.
 Plus, isn’t it better that they hear you in pleasure rather than hear you in conflict?
 If the presence of the little one is a real distraction, then either you or the baby will need to move into a separate space.
 Couch sex anyone?
 Time to live that kitchen counter fantasy?

 What kinds of changes in libido typically occur after giving birth and how long do they last?

 Your libido may wax and wane over the first year and a half after giving birth because your hormones are subtly and not so subtly recalibrating to a new kind of baseline.
-My personal experience, and the experience of many of the people I work with, is that the return of the menstrual cycle helps pique sexual interest again- particularly during ovulation.
+Many people also report that the return of the menstrual cycle helps pique sexual interest again—particularly during ovulation.